-"My personal and professional mission is that every patient under our care feels valued and respected and receives the safest and most effective treatment to improve their overall quality of life."
+"My mission, both personally and professionally, is to ensure that every patient in our care feels valued and respected, and receives the safest and most effective treatment possible to enhance their overall quality of life."

 Many people believe pain management consists only of prescribing medications or providing injections.
 It's more than that.
 Schedule an appointment today to find out how we can help.